 This lighting technique is widely used in portrait photography.
 You can see some famous examples in the works of Annie Leibovitz and Robert Mapplethorpe.

 The idea is to create atmosphere and intensify volume through bold contrast between the highlights and the shadows.
 This can be done considering different characteristics of light.

 - Brightness – this refers to the intensity of the light.
 If you have an area of the picture where there’s a very bright light and another one with very dim light, you’re creating dramatic lighting – for example, in low key images.

-- Contrast – when the light source is hitting the subject from the same angle, this creates what is called a hard light because it creates deep and well-defined shadows.
+- Contrast – when the light source is hitting the subject from the same angle, this creates what is called a hard light in photography because it creates deep and well-defined shadows.